 If you have children or pets that will not be traveling with you, it may be a good idea to look closely for plans that offer benefits for return trips.
 Sometimes travel delay covers childcare or pet boarding fees incurred in the event your return home is delayed due to a covered event.

 While most companies provide coverage through reimbursement, a budget-weary traveler may want to look for one of few companies that may make arrangements and pay for accommodations directly if you encounter an insurable event.

-- In order to be eligible for travel delay benefits, you’ll need to be subjected to a delay that meets the minimum number of hours outlined in your travel insurance policy.
-This time frame varies between plans and providers, but is often somewhere in the 5-6 hour range.
-Any delay shorter than that may not be covered by your policy.
-If, however, your travel delay does meet the time frame specified by your travel insurance provider, you may be able to file a claim to reimburse you for related expenses such as food, lodging, and transportation.
+In order to be eligible for travel delay benefits, you’ll need to be subjected to a delay that meets the minimum number of hours outlined in your travel insurance plan.
+This time frame will vary between plans but is often somewhere in the 3-12 hour range.

 Any delay that is less than the designated time frame will most likely not be eligible for reimbursement.
 Keep this in mind when scheduling flights to connecting flights, cruises and tours.
 Give yourself enough time to arrive and depart again.

 Some travel insurance plans will provide you with the opportunity to cancel your trip if you are subjected to a covered delay that exceeds a certain amount of time.
 While each plan is different, in general, covered delays of 24 hours or longer may qualify you to cancel your trip and receive reimbursement.

 Make sure you have thoroughly read and understand the terms of coverage in your insurance plan.
 The certificate will outline whether or not this safety net will be available in the case of an unreasonably lengthy delay.
 It could be extremely helpful for short trips or insured trips to see family members during the holiday season.